Plum Paradise in Yugawara and Odawara

 This pass costs 12,000 yen and gives the user free travel in all JR East service areas.
 The beauty of this pass is that it is available not only to tourists but to foreign residents living in Japan.
 We were able to purchase the pass easily from Ueno Station with English service available.
 The pass expires on February 28, 2021 so if you are too late to use it then then the next best thing is the JR East Tokyo Wide Pass.

 Originally we planned to visit the well-known spot of Kawazu in Izu Prefecture in order to see their kawazu sakura lined river.
 However it turned out that the pass did not cover the trip to Kawazu, so instead we visited Yugawara and Odawara plum groves.
 I am glad we made this change because it was so wonderful in the end.

 The Yugawara Plum Festival is held a short bus ride from Yugawara Station at Makuyama Park.
-The bus will be easy to find - there was a large queue.
+The bus will be easy to find - there was a large queue directly outside the station.
 The bus stops at the base of a small mountain (next to a playground if you have kids).
 Near the base are also toilets, food stalls and rental wheelchairs and disability scooters.

 We came on a sunny day with perfectly blue skies so that the 4,000 plum trees dotting the hillside seemed to be sparkling.
 Though the area covered by plum trees isn't huge, you can actually spend a lot of time here as there are many small paths you can follow, and people were clambering all over the rocks to see trees up close.
 If the sun is out, I recommend bringing a picnic lunch to eat somewhere on the hill.
 The paths are fairly easy to navigate - my two year old daughter had great fun climbing up the rocks by herself.
 If you are interested in rockclimbing, there were at least 30 people at the top of the plum grove who were using ropes to climb up the boulders at the back.